 As is the case with most schools, demonstrating an understanding of the unique merits of Yale’s program is crucial to an effective response to this question.
 Taking the time to learn about the school’s curriculum, special programs and extracurricular activities – whether through a visit to campus, conversation with alumni or reading the Clear Admit School Guide to Yale SOM – will pay dividends here.

-2. What is the most difficult feedback you have received from another person or the most significant weakness you have perceived in yourself?
+Essay 2: What is the most difficult feedback you have received from another person or the most significant weakness you perceive in yourself?
 What steps have you taken to address it and how will business school contribute to this process?

 Moving from the focus on accomplishment in the previous question to one of improvement, this question pushes applicants to recount an anecdote detailing a growth and learning process.
 This learning process is important because it can reflect maturity, flexibility, adaptability, and humility – all important qualities needed to work effectively in a team.
 In answering this question, you should identify and explain the issue while also addressing how you reacted to it.
 Demonstrating a mature response and desire to improve is important, and effectiveness in facilitating this improvement should be apparent.
 This learning process needs to not only be something that you underwent but something that you can continue to build upon through Yale’s MBA program.
 Once again, knowledge of Yale’s specific programs will be helpful, as you can pinpoint classes or extracurriculars that will contribute to your ongoing growth.

-This is a standard essay of the kind that many programs require of reapplicants, asking them to identify the ways they have progressed over the past year and strengthened their candidacy (through refining career objectives, retaking the GMAT or enrolling in additional quantitative coursework, gaining further professional experience, or deepening involvement in activities outside of work.
+This is a standard essay of the kind that many programs require of reapplicants, asking them to identify the ways they have progressed over the past year and strengthened their candidacy.
+This might include refining career objectives, retaking the GMAT or enrolling in additional quantitative coursework, gaining further professional experience, or deepening involvement in activities outside of work.

 Call Veritas Prep at +1-310-295-2098 or click to